Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 When billing integration is enabled for a specific Marketplace, each subscription originating from a consumer organization of this Marketplace will produce invoices:

-* One at subscription time to start the trusted period with the customer and pay the base price plan cost
+* One after the subscription approval time to start the trusted period with the customer and pay the base price plan cost
 * One at the end of each plan metering period to pay for the base plan price + the metering period consumption
 * A final one when the subscription is cancelled to pay the remaining consumption (from last metering period until the cancellation time)